Chloé Zhao: Influences

+Zhao is known for her character-driven realism, she began gaining interest in this process in scriptwriting through Andrea Arnold’s adaptation of Wuthering Heights for the way characters are shown interacting with their environment.
+In a fantasy realm perspective, she mentions The Lord of the Rings, praising the series for their immersive landscapes.
+She mentions this film had an emphasis on scenic cinematography, as it inspired her for that immersive visual approach with vivid storytelling.

+These influence explains her tendency to centre characters with their surroundings, which allows emotion and settings to coexist.

 Censorship in China

 After Zhao became the second woman to win a Golden Globe Award for Best Director (for Nomadland), many Chinese viewers, as well as state media in China, celebrated her win and "sought to claim Zhao's glory for China".
 Shortly afterward, however, some Chinese internet users began to question Zhao's citizenship and debated "whether it is appropriate to claim Zhao's victory as China's", with Variety calling the claim "a common move by state-backed outlets to drum up nationalism".
-Much of the controversy hinged around two sets of remarks: a 2013 Filmmaker magazine interview in which Zhao described China as "a place where there are lies everywhere", and a late 2020 interview in which Zhao was mis-quoted as saying "The US is now my country" (she had actually said "The US is not my country," and the error was corrected about two months later).
+Much of the controversy hinged on two sets of remarks: a 2013 Filmmaker magazine interview in which Zhao described China as "a place where there are lies everywhere", and a late 2020 interview in which Zhao was mis-quoted as saying "The US is not my country"; she had actually said "The US is now my country", and the error was corrected around two months later.
 References to Zhao in Chinese media were censored following her Oscar win.

 Personal life

-Zhao now resides in the Topatopa Mountains in Ojai, California with three chickens, Red, Cebe, and Lucille and two dogs, Taco and Rooster and her partner and cinematographer, Joshua James Richards.
-Richards and Zhao met while Zhao was researching for her first feature film Songs My Brother Taught Me and Richards was still a film student at NYU.
-He has been her cinematographer for her next two films and served as camera operator on Marvel's Eternals.
+Zhao resides in Ojai, California with her partner and cinematographer Joshua James Richards.
+Richards and Zhao met while Zhao was researching for her first feature film Songs My Brother Taught Me and Richards was still a film student at New York University.
+He was her cinematographer for her next two films and served as camera operator on Eternals.
 In an Elle article, Richards stated that Zhao was "gnarly and extreme", someone he wanted to find at film school.
+Zhao describes her neurodivergence as a "superpower".